Thesmophoria - An ancient Greek festival where men were forbidden to participate.

 Ancient Greek women

-Ancient texts often describe the occasion as a time when women would engage in “ritual obscene acts.”
-They were encouraged to tell crude jokes, use profane language, and even fight—a pastime of the goddess Demeter.
-These acts were believed to be closely linked to women’s sexuality and fertility.
+Ancient texts often describe that during this festival, women would engage in "ritualistic obscenities."
+They were encouraged to tell crude jokes, use vulgar language to insult each other, and even fight – considered the amusement of the goddess Demeter.
+These behaviors were believed to be closely linked to women's sexuality and fertility.

-Since women were largely confined to the domestic sphere in ancient Greece, the Thesmophoria offered them – albeit only as wives of citizens – an opportunity to participate in public life that they otherwise would not have had.
-Since agricultural fertility was essential to sustaining the growth of city-states, the festival allowed women to temporarily abandon their domestic duties and join the civic life of the Greek world.
+Because women were largely confined to the family in ancient Greece, the festival of Thesmophoria offered them—albeit only as wives of citizens—an opportunity to participate in public life, something they would not have been able to do without it.
+Since agricultural fertility was essential to the development of city-states, the festival allowed women to temporarily relinquish their domestic duties and integrate into the civic life of the Greek world.

 Wang Long - Source: Hellenic Museum